PriyankaJhamb/PriyankaJhamb/MicrosoftAzure.md

 ### Shared Responsibility Model between Customer and the cloud service provider.
 ![image](https://user-images.githubusercontent.com/74251229/193389481-9d00fe1b-b855-4eb2-b3e4-3eb6812f8122.png)

+#### IaaS (Infrastructure as a service):
+The cloud provider is responsible for maintaining the physical infrastructure and its access to the internet.
+You’re responsible for installation and configuration, patching and updates, and security.

+Scenarios:
+- Lift-and-shift migration: You’re standing up cloud resources similar to your on-prem datacenter, and then simply moving the things running on-prem to running on the IaaS infrastructure.
+- Testing and development: You have established configurations for development and test environments that you need to rapidly replicate.
+You can stand up or shut down the different environments rapidly with an IaaS structure, while maintaining complete control.

+#### PaaS (Platform as a service):
+The cloud provider is responsible for maintaining the physical infrastructure and its access to the internet, just like in IaaS.
+In the PaaS model, the cloud provider will also maintain the operating systems, databases, and development tools.
+Depending on the configuration, you or the cloud provider may be responsible for networking settings and connectivity within your cloud environment, network and application security, and the directory infrastructure.

+Scenarios:
+- Development framework: PaaS provides a framework that developers can build upon to develop or customize cloud-based applications.
+PaaS lets developers create applications using built-in software components.
+- Analytics or business intelligence: Tools provided as a service with PaaS allow organizations to analyze and mine their data, finding insights and patterns and predicting outcomes to improve forecasting, product design decisions, investment returns, and other business decisions.

+#### SaaS (Software as a service):
+In a SaaS environment you’re responsible for the data that you put into the system, the devices that you allow to connect to the system, and the users that have access.
+Nearly everything else falls to the cloud provider.
+The cloud provider is responsible for physical security of the datacenters, power, network connectivity, and application development and patching.

+Scenarios:
+- Email and messaging.
+- Business productivity applications.
+- Finance and expense tracking.
 ### Types of Cloud Deployment Models
 #### 1. Public Cloud:
 - open to all to store and access information via internet,